Nanoparticles for drug delivery to the brain: Cationic liposomes

 Another type of lipid-nanoparticle that can be used for drug delivery to the brain is a cationic liposome.
 These are lipid molecules that are positively charged.
 One example of cationic liposomes uses bolaamphiphiles, which contain hydrophilic groups surrounding a hydrophobic chain to strengthen the boundary of the nano-vesicle containing the drug.
 Bolaamphiphile nano-vesicles can cross the BBB, and they allow controlled release of the drug to target sites.
 Lipoplexes can also be formed from cationic liposomes and DNA solutions, to yield transfection agents.
 Cationic liposomes cross the BBB through adsorption mediated endocytosis followed by internalization in the endosomes of the endothelial cells.
 By transfection of endothelial cells through the use of lipoplexes, physical alterations in the cells could be made.
 These physical changes could potentially improve how some nanoparticle drug-carriers cross the BBB.

-Metallic

-Metal nanoparticles are promising as carriers for drug delivery to the brain.
-Common metals used for nanoparticle drug delivery are gold, silver, and platinum, owing to their biocompatibility.
-These metallic nanoparticles are used due to their large surface area to volume ratio, geometric and chemical tunability, and endogenous antimicrobial properties.
-Silver cations released from silver nanoparticles can bind to the negatively charged cellular membrane of bacteria and increase membrane permeability, allowing foreign chemicals to enter the intracellular fluid.

-Metal nanoparticles are chemically synthesized using reduction reactions.
-For example, drug-conjugated silver nanoparticles are created by reducing silver nitrate with sodium borohydride in the presence of an ionic drug compound.
-The drug binds to the surface of the silver, stabilizing the nanoparticles and preventing the nanoparticles from aggregation.

-Metallic nanoparticles typically cross the BBB via transcytosis.
-Nanoparticle delivery through the BBB can be increased by introducing peptide conjugates to improve permeability to the central nervous system.
-For instance, recent studies have shown an improvement in gold nanoparticle delivery efficiency by conjugating a peptide that binds to the transferrin receptors expressed in brain endothelial cells.

 Solid lipid

 Also, solid lipid nanoparticles (SLNs) are lipid nanoparticles with a solid interior as shown in the diagram on the right.
 SLNs can be made by replacing the liquid lipid oil used in the emulsion process with a solid lipid.
 In solid lipid nanoparticles, the drug molecules are dissolved in the particle's solid hydrophobic lipid core, this is called the drug payload, and it is surrounded by an aqueous solution.
 Many SLNs are developed from triglycerides, fatty acids, and waxes.
 High-pressure homogenization or micro-emulsification can be used for manufacturing.
 Further, functionalizing the surface of solid lipid nanoparticles with polyethylene glycol (PEG) can result in increased BBB permeability.
 Different colloidal carriers such as liposomes, polymeric nanoparticles, and emulsions have reduced stability, shelf life and encapsulation efficacy.
 Solid lipid nanoparticles are designed to overcome these shortcomings and have an excellent drug release and physical stability apart from targeted delivery of drugs.